-This extreme technological growth that we’ve been seeing in recent years and we touched up on in the beginning of the article has played a big role in this.
+This extreme technological growth that we’ve been seeing in recent years and we touched upon in the beginning of the article has played a big role in this.

-The rise of popularity of Internet and mobile phone usage has opened people’s eyes to the world of eCommerce, and now it’s something that everyone is taking part in.
+The rise of popularity of the Internet and mobile phone usage has opened people’s eyes to the world of eCommerce, and now it’s something that everyone is taking part in.

 Brazil Keeps Growing!